Asymptotic Preserving Linearly Implicit Additive IMEX-RK Finite Volume Schemes for Low Mach Number Isentropic Euler Equations: Numerical Results

-Figure~\ref{fig:ke} shows the kinetic energy dissipation plots for varied values of $\veps$.
-We observe that the dissipation is independent of $\veps$.
-Moreover, the numerical is capable to maintain almost a constant kinetic energy as the dissipation is of the order of $\mcal{O}(10^{-4})$, which quite minuscule.
+Figure~\ref{fig:ke} shows the kinetic energy dissipation plots for varied values of $\veps$, over a long period of time $t = 5.01$.
+We observe that the difference in dissipation between $\veps= 10^{-1}$ and $\veps= 10^{-3}$, and $\veps= 10^{-5}$ is only at the third decimal place, at maximum.
+Moreover, the numerical scheme is capable to maintain almost a constant kinetic energy as the dissipation is of the order of $\mcal{O}(10^{-3})$, which is minuscule.